bgamer50/Gremlin-/README.md

 Version 1.0.3 (Expected June 2024)

-This release of Gremlin++ adds better support for traversal strategies.
+This release of Gremlin++ adds better support for traversal strategies as well as Python bindings.

 ---------------------------------------------------------------